GestRepair/GestRepairAPI/README.md

 ==============
 Repository with the api code

-## ATENTION ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
+## ATENTION ⚠️
-⚠️In file dbsql on object email you don't forget clean field user and password!!!!!!!!!!!!!!!!!!!!!!!!!!⚠️
+In file dbsql on object email you don't forget clean field user and password!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## API
-The API can be found [here](https://github.com/barcelosrui/gestRepairapi)
+The API can be found [here](https://github.com/GestRepair/GestRepairAPI)

 ## Frontend Desktop Java
-The Frontend JAVA can be found [here](https://github.com/barcelosrui/GestRepairFrontendJava)
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairBackOffice)

 ## Frontend Web Angular
-The Frontend JAVA can be found [here](https://github.com/barcelosrui/GestRepairFrontendAngular)
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairWeb)

 ## Database
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairDB)

+## APP Android
-The Frontend JAVA can be found [here](https://github.com/barcelosrui/gestRepairdb)
+The Frontend JAVA can be found [here](https://github.com/GestRepair/GestRepairAPPAndroid)

 ## HOW TO USED
 1. Ensure that the database server is turned on.